BluNite/legendary-system-team-tracker/README.md

 - Test used: Jest

-To run test in terminal/ git bash
+To run a test in terminal/ git bash

-- in the console/terminal type: npm run test
+-  type: npm run test

 ---